tinganho/express-autoroute/README.md

   });
 };
 ```
-Now you want to require all files that ends with Api.
+Now you want to require all files that ends with `*Api`.

 ```javascript
 require('/somepath1/test1Api')(app);